gmh5225/Disabling-Hyper-V/README.md

 The _Device Guard and Credential Guard hardware readiness tool_ released by Microsoft can disable the said Windows 10 features along with Hyper-V:
-1. Download the latest version of the tool from [here][dgreadiness-tool].
+1. Download the latest version of the tool from [here](https://www.microsoft.com/en-us/download/details.aspx?id=53337) dgreadiness-tool.
 The following steps assume version 3.6.
 1. Unzip.
 1. Open an **elevated** (i.e. _Run as administrator_) Command Prompt.